-We also wish to emphasize that the use of legislation to create undue and complex burdens on NPOs has the effect of limiting, restricting and controlling civil society.
-The right to freedom of association relates not only to the right to form an association, but also guarantees the right of such an association to freely carry out its legitimate activities.
-This includes the freedom to solicit and receive voluntary financial and other contributions from individuals and institutions.
-This freedom to solicit and receive financial support is crucial to NPO operations.
-For example, experts have noted that profound limitations on access to foreign funding severely restrict the existence of NGOs, which are often wholly dependent on such funding, particularly affecting human rights and women's organizations.
-Additionally, the selection of NPOs for burdensome regulatory obligations based on their prior criticism of the government pressures NPOs against lawfully exercising their freedom of expression.
+We also wish to emphasize that the use of legislation to create undue and complex burdens on NPOs has the effect of limiting, restricting and controlling civil society.23 The right to freedom of association relates not only to the right to form an association, but also guarantees the right of such an association to freely carry out its legitimate activities.24 This includes the freedom "to solicit and receive voluntary financial and other contributions from individuals and institutions".25 This freedom to solicit and receive financial support is crucial to NPO operations.
+For example, experts have noted that profound limitations on access to foreign funding severely restrict the existence of NGOs, which are often wholly dependent on such funding, particularly affecting human rights and women's organizations.26 Additionally, the selection of NPOs for burdensome regulatory obligations based on their prior criticism of the government pressures NPOs against lawfully exercising their freedom of expression.
 A lack of an adequate risk-based justification for this limitation to the freedom of expression would entail that these measures would be taken in contravention of article 19 of the ICCPR.

-If the NPOs targeted for enhanced oversight under article 73 of the Law were selected based on their prior criticism of the Government, this would represent a clear violation of their right to freedom of expression and right to take part in the conduct of public affairs.
-Any restriction to the exercise of the rights protected by article 19 must be based on one of the exhaustively enumerated legitimate aims in article 19 (3).
-Any conditions which apply to the exercise of the rights protected by article 25 should be based on objective and reasonable criteria.
-We express concern that article 73 of the law, which enables the collection of banking data based on the finding of a "reason[] to suspect money laundering or terrorism financing," does not appear to require an objective risk-based assessment.
-Further, your Excellency's Government has not provided additional information about the risk-based criteria or process used to select the targeted NPOs.
-This creates a serious risk that the selection of NPOs may be made without an objective and reasonable criterion in violation of article 25 and inconsistent with the guidance found in Recommendation 8.
+If the NPOs targeted for enhanced oversight under article 73 of the Law were selected based on their prior criticism of the Serbian Government, this would represent a clear violation of their right to freedom of expression and right to take part in the conduct of public affairs.27 Any restriction to the exercise of the rights protected by article 19 must be based on one of the exhaustively enumerated legitimate aims in article 19 (3).
+Any conditions which apply to the exercise of the rights protected by article 25 should be based on objective and reasonable criteria.28 We express concern that article 73 of the law, which enables the collection of banking data based on the finding of a "reason[] to suspect money laundering or terrorism financing," does not appear to require an objective risk-based assessment.
+Further, Serbia has not provided additional information about the risk-based criteria or process used to select the